-C. Correspondence from Board Members
+D. Correspondence from Board Members

 - 1. Members of the Board may be called upon to write letters to citizens, businesses or other public agencies.
 Typically, the President will be charged with transmitting the District's position on policy matters to outside agencies on behalf of the Board.
-Individual members of Board will often prepare letters for constituents in response to inquiries or to provide requested information. - 2.
-The following is the policy of the Board relative to official and non-official correspondence by members of the Board: - a.
-Board members shall not write or send letters on District stationary or letterhead without Board approval. - b.
+Individual Members of the Board will often prepare letters for constituents in response to inquiries or to provide requested information. - 2.
+The following is the policy of the Board relative to official and non-official correspondence by Members of the Board:

+- a.
+Board Members shall not write or send letters on District stationary or letterhead without Board approval. - b.
 The President is authorized to send thank you and acknowledgement letters as they directly pertain to the District in its usual course of business.
-Such correspondence shall not represent or include Board endorsements, positions, etc. All correspondence signed by the President shall have a copy forwarded to each Board member.

-- c.
-Board members may endorse political candidates, initiatives, legislation or positions using their own stationary.
+Such correspondence shall not represent or include Board endorsements, positions, etc. All correspondence signed by the President shall have a copy forwarded to each Board Member. - c.
+Board Members may endorse political candidates, initiatives, legislation or positions using their own stationary.
 They may identify themselves by Board position and title, but in no case shall said endorsements infer that the District or Board supports said position or candidate.
-Board members are encouraged to notify or send copies of said endorsement to the full Board. - d.
+Board Members are encouraged to notify or send copies of said endorsement to the full Board. - d.
 The Board policy is that it will not support individual political candidates but may vote to support or take stands on initiatives, measures, or other legislation as appropriate and permissible under state law.
 The President shall be authorized to sign letters stating the Board's position.

-D. Confidential Issues
+E. Confidential Issues

 Confidential issues, including anything which has been discussed in a closed session, shall not be disclosed to any member of the public, including the press.
+Violations are subject to civil action as discussed in Chapter 9: Open Meetings-Penalties and Applicability.

-E. Local Ballot Measures
+F. Local Ballot Measures

 At times, ballot measures may be placed on the ballot that affect Board policy.
-There are restrictions regarding what actions the Board or individual members may take on ballot measures under California law.
+There are restrictions regarding what actions the Board or individual Members may take on ballot measures under California law.

-F. State Legislation, Propositions
+G. State Legislation, Propositions